julcsii/data-scientist-at-magenta/README.md

 - which tool(s) you selected and why
 - the improved model release process (ideally with a live demo)

-On top of this, be prepared to have a discussion about a hypothetical production rollout of the selected tool(s).
+On top of this, we will have a discussion about a hypothetical production rollout of the selected tool(s).
 Here are some of the questions we might ask:
 - How would the architecture look like?
 - What are the infrastructure requirements?
 - What will this cost for the company?